facebook/zstd/programs/zstd.1.md

 DICTIONARY BUILDER
 ------------------
-`zstd` offers _dictionary_ compression, useful for very small files and messages.
+`zstd` offers _dictionary_ compression, which greatly improves efficiency on small files and messages.
-It's possible to train `zstd` with some samples, the result of which is saved into a file called a `dictionary`.
+It's possible to train `zstd` with a set of samples, the result of which is saved into a file called a `dictionary`.
-Then during compression and decompression, reference the same dictionary.
+Then during compression and decompression, reference the same dictionary, using command `-D dictionaryFileName`.
-It will improve compression ratio of small files.
-Typical gains range from 10% (at 64KB) to x5 better (at <1KB).
+Compression of small files similar to the sample set will be greatly improved.

 * `--train FILEs`:
     Use FILEs as training set to create a dictionary.